Anatolij-Goga/test-task-tweets-goit/README.md

 4. Created a routing using React Router with two pages: Home and Tweets;
 5. Added dropdown filtering with three options: show all, follow and followings.

-This project was created with vite Vite https://vitejs.dev/ .

 Such libraries were used while creating this project:

 - React,